hanhee-song/slic/README.md

 #### Channels and Invites

 Users can create channels and invite users to channels.
 Users can also view and join non-private channels.
-Invited users will have the channels added to their sidebar automatically.
+Invited users will have the channels added to their sidebar automatically, and the channel's users list will update in real-time when users join or leave a channel.

 Users can create private channels, which can be joined only through invites and are not visible to others.
-Updates to a channel's users list are automatically sent when users join or leave a channel.
-Private channels are securely protected on the server side; the server will reject any request to access a channel that the user is not a part of.
+Private channels are protected on the server side; the server will reject a request to access or view the messages of a channel that the user is not a part of.
+Attempts to access an invalid or inaccessible channel ID will automatically redirect the user back to their previous channel.

 #### Messages